-

 Chapter 22

-Thus spoke the lady political refugee who was standing – and not sitting – at my bar one quiet Tuesday evening.
+The woman speaking was a political refugee.
+She was standing – and not sitting – at my bar one mellow Tuesday evening.

-She was half Puerto Rican and half Cuban, born in Puerto Rico but raised in Cuba, her name Katya Reyes.
-Not tall, not particularly thin, no longer young, yet still strikingly good-looking, she had the kind of beauty thrown into sharper relief by the sheer strength of her personality, her eloquence: a fierce and fearless brilliance that shone like nitroglycerin inside her liquid black eyes.
-She had a way, as well, of drawing people in – even those who disagreed with her – and this too was largely the result of her multilingual articulateness combined with an unapologetic independence of thought and heterodoxy of thinking.
+She was half Puerto Rican and half Cuban.
+She was born in Puerto Rico but raised in Cuba.
+Her name Katya Reyes.
+Not tall, not particularly thin, no longer young, yet still striking and still strikingly good-looking, she had the kind of beauty thrown into sharper relief by the power of her personality, her eloquence: a fiery brilliance that sloshed like nitroglycerin inside her liquid black eyes.
+She had a way, as well, of drawing people in – even those who disagreed with her.
+This too was the result of her unapologetic independence of thought combined with her multilingual articulateness and fearlessness.

-She was not speaking to me but to a small group who had gathered near her – almost, it seemed, unconsciously gathered – one of whom, having attended a campus talk she’d given earlier that same day, had started her upon this conversation, by asking her in a friendly but provocative tone an unmistakably antagonistic question, the main thrust of which, after much divagation in between on this young questioner’s part, was whether she supported the notion that slavery alone had built America.
-She continued in her reply:
+She spoke now not to me but to a small group who had gathered near her – almost, it seemed, unconsciously — one of whom, a young man, having attended a campus talk she’d given earlier that same day, had instigated this conversation.
+He’d done so by asking her, in a friendly but provocative tone, an antagonistic question.
+The main thrust of that question was, after much divagation his part, whether she supported the popular idea that slavery had built America.

-“As the spirit of every individual human being is most authentically disclosed in the unconscious postures and gestures and expressions of each individual, so, too, is the spirit of every civilization most authentically expressed in the unconscious attitudes and actions” – here she interrupted herself – “the mores and mannerisms,” she said, “the modus-vivendi of its citizenry.”
+“As the spirit of every individual human being is most truly divulged in the unconscious postures and gestures and expressions of each individual, so, too, is the spirit of every civilization most truly divulged in the unconscious attitudes and actions” – here she interrupted herself – “the mores and mannerisms,” she said, “the modus-vivendi, as the Italians describe it, of its citizenry.”

-She paused long enough to sip honey-colored rum from the snifter in which I’d served it – a snifter nearly as large as her face — and the sheer size of which snifter made it particularly easy for an amateur like me to over-pour.
+She paused long enough to sip her honey-colored rum from the crystal snifter in which I’d served it.
+It was a snifter nearly as large as her face.
+The sheer size of it made it particularly easy for an amateur like me to over-pour, which I did with great pleasure.

 “A country’s politico-economic trends are the result of a long and chain-like sequence of ideas,” Katya Reyes said.
 “They are also the equivalent of an individual’s actions in practical reality.
 And just as an individual’s stated beliefs can contradict the values she or he has subconsciously adopted, so, too, a country’s quiddity can contradict its explicit policies.”